J-Wengler/NLP_Paper/manuscript.md

 that the best performing results are when the model and data are similar.
 Another interesting observation is the varying results between queries.
 The best performing queries are consistently queries one and two which are the smalled queries with six and nine results respectively.
 This would imply that the more narrowly defined a query, the better this technique can perform.

+The amount of keywords does not impact the percentage of relevant articles returned.
+This is likely due to the fact that 10 keywords is sufficient to capture the meaning of the query.
+Adding more keywords only adds irrelevant noise to the model.

 #### Practical Utility
 Our results show a practical utility for this technique to a researcher who is interested in a very specific knowledge base.
 If a researcher